UNRWA: Hamas interference

 In 2013, Israeli media outlets aired a video documenting UNRWA-funded summer camps where children are being taught to engage in violence with Israelis.
 The video airs speakers telling campers "With God's help and our own strength we will wage war.
 And with education and Jihad we will return to our homes!"
 A student is also shown on camera describing that "the summer camp teaches us that we have to liberate Palestine."

-UNRWA denies that the video shows UNRWA summer camps and instead shows footage of camps that were not operated by UNRWA.
-Following the release of the film, UNRWA released a statement that read, in part:
+UNRWA denies that the video shows UNRWA summer camps and instead shows footage of camps that were not operated by UNRWA, and stated that the film was "grossly misleading" and that "the film-maker concerned has a history of making baseless claims about UNRWA, all of which we have investigated and demonstrated to be patently false."
+It stated that the 'summer camp' shown in the West Bank was not affiliated with or organized by UNRWA, and that footage from the camp in Gaza "revealed that absolutely nothing anti-Semitic or inflammatory was done or said".